arbor-sim/arbor/doc/morphology.rst

   :width: 300
   :align: center

+  The sample tree has 5 samples, where each sample has at most one child.

 .. figure:: gen-images/morph2b.svg
-  :width: 300
+  :width: 600
   :align: center

+  **left:** The resulting morphology is an ubranched cable comprised of 4 cable segments.

+  **right** The four segments form a one contiguous branch.

-It is possible to have a discontinuity in cable radius, by using collocated samples.
+Collocated samples can be used to create a discontinuity in cable radius.
 The next example adds a discontinuity to the previous example at sample 2, where the radius now changes from 0.7 μm to 0.3 μm: